JaxonAdams/py-rpg/README.md

 python main.py
 ```

 Move your character with the arrow keys on your keyboard.
-You can cycle through weapons and spells by pressing `q` amd `e` respectively.
+You can cycle through weapons and spells by pressing `q` and `e` respectively.

 Attack by pressing the spacebar.
 Spells can be cast with the left control key.